pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ## IOKit device value in kext

 It requires posting HID events.<br />
 We have to make a complete set of virtual devices to post the IOHIDValue.

-## IOKit call IOHIKeyboard::dispatchKeyboardEvent in kext

-It requires posting coregraphics events.<br />
-We have to make a complete set of virtual devices to post the IOHIDValue.

 --------------------------------------------------------------------------------